These crispy keto zucchini fries elevate zucchini into a flavorful, irresistible snack.

 Serving Suggestions

-You can serve these fries with unsweetened ketchup for dipping or with a dip made from sour cream (¼ cup) and hot sauce (1 tablespoon).
+You can serve these fries with unsweetened ketchup for dipping or with the dip shown in the photos, made from ¼ cup of sour cream and one tablespoon of hot sauce.

 You can also serve them with sour cream dip, yogurt dip, cream cheese dip, ranch dressing, or blue cheese dressing.